unsortedhashsets/cicd_dashboard/backend/StandAloneDemo.md

 ### **!!!** IMPORTANT **!!!**:

-Authentication is possible only through the RH LDAP server.
+Authentication is possible only through service_user
-Kerberos password will be immediately mask with signal function: ci_dashboardApp/signals.py `create_profile` with string 'MASKED'

 Without authentication is possible to communicate with CI instances predefined as PUBLIC.